welcome to the ecological design collective

 Lindi Shepard -

-Siyu Xie posted a new post.
+Luke Freedman posted a new event.
 2 days ago

 Our dismantling of nature’s intricate and fragile web is now an urgent threat to human health and wellbeing.
 This forum offers a space for collaboration…